 Because it is in those moments of true and human response, that we learn so much about ourselves and those we care for and love.
 The tears of Ashley Chapman’s preceptor served as a signpost that said: great wisdom and experience walks here.
 This was not the cool hands-off approach that, sadly, many of us were taught at one time.
 But a full hearted and deeply involved response of a caring physician.

 Certainly the same can be said of examining our responses to our family illnesses.
 We must honor these messengers of grief and fear as indicators of a life well lived or a professional life well practiced.

 Katherine DiBella Seluja, who won the Southwest Writers Poetry award, is a poet and a nurse practitioner.
 Her work has appeared in American Journal of Nursing, bosque, Connotation Press, Crab Creek Review, Iron Horse Literary Review and Santa Ana River Review, among others.
-Her first collection of poetry, Gather the Night, is dedicated to her brother and focuses on the impact of mental illness.
-It is forthcoming from UNM Press in 2018.
-Katherine works as a pediatric nurse practitioner in Española, NM and as adjunct clinical faculty at the College of Nursing at UNM.
-She holds degrees in Nursing from Columbia and Yale University.
-Katherine is currently working on a collaborative poetry project in response to the 2016 presidential election.
+Her first collection of poetry, Gather the Night, published in 2018 by University of New Mexico Press, is dedicated to her brother and focuses on the impact of mental illness.
+Katherine, who works as a pediatric nurse practitioner in Española, NM and as adjunct clinical faculty at the College of Nursing at UNM, holds degrees in Nursing from Columbia and Yale University and is currently working on a collaborative poetry project in response to the 2016 presidential election.

 © 2018 Intima: A Journal of Narrative Medicine